jonrau1/ElectricEye/docs/Setup_ServiceNow.md

 # ElectricEye SaaS Security Posture Management (SSPM) for ServiceNow

-This documentation is dedicated to using ElectricEye for evaluation of ServiceNow Environments
+This documentation is dedicated to using ElectricEye for evaluation of ServiceNow instances using SSPM capabilities.

 ## Table of Contents